Skip to content

 • Avoid strenuous activity: Avoid strenuous activity, heavy lifting, or exercise until cleared by your healthcare provider.

-Can the c-section scar be exposed to sunlight or should it be kept covered?
+Can the c-section scar be exposed to sunlight, or should it be covered?

-It’s recommended to keep a c-section scar covered and protected from sunlight during the initial healing period, which can take several weeks to several months.
-This is because the sun’s UV rays can cause discoloration and hyperpigmentation of the scar, which can make it more noticeable.
+Keeping a c-section scar covered and protected from sunlight during the initial healing period is recommended, which can take several weeks to several months.
+This is because the sun’s UV rays can cause discoloration and hyperpigmentation of the scar, making it more noticeable.

-During the initial healing period, it’s best to keep the scar covered with clothing or a bandage when going outside or when exposed to sunlight.
-If you need to expose the scar to sunlight, it’s important to apply sunscreen with a minimum SPF of 30 to the area, making sure to apply it evenly and reapply frequently.
+During the initial healing period, keeping the scar covered with clothing or a bandage when going outside or when exposed to sunlight is best.
+If you need to expose the scar to sunlight, it’s essential to apply sunscreen with a minimum SPF of 30 to the area, making sure to apply it evenly and reapply frequently.

 Once the scar has fully healed and the incision site is closed, it’s generally safe to expose it to sunlight without additional protection.
 However, it’s still important to use sunscreen on the area to prevent discoloration and hyperpigmentation.